Dark Triad at Work

 environments, such as financial trading or law enforcement.
 This trait can be a

-huge asset in times of crisis management.
+huge asset in times of crisis management as well.

 Well, the three personality traits - Machiavellianism, Narcissism, and Psychopathy – that make up the Dark Triad traits are not something we just get to see in movies, but we can find them in people we interact with in our day-to-day lives, for example, in our everyday work settings.
 Recognising and addressing these traits can help organizations create strategies to manage and mitigate their effects on the work culture.
 By fostering a collaborative and transparent work culture, the negative impact associated with these traits can be minimized.
 Instead, the strengths that the individuals with these tendencies bring can be harnessed.
 The key to dealing with these personalities isn’t about slapping a label on them, but rather constructively managing their behaviours, to cut down on the office drama and prevent manipulative power plays.